top of page

 2.

 The starting medication is determined by the primary care or specialist provider and varies depending on the child's asthma severity and baseline therapy.
-Prescriptions can be sent to pharmacies that provide delivery services for one canister of controller medication to be delivered to the family and one to the school.
+Prescriptions can be sent to pharmacies that provide delivery services for one controller medication to be delivered to the family and one to the school.

 3.